rkillickdev/plan-it-go/README.md

 #### **Destination Moderation**

-There might be an occassion, where a staff user creates a new destination but does not immediately populate with place data.
+There might be an occasion, where a staff user creates a new destination but does not immediately populate with place data.
 I do not want destinations displayed to regular site users until the associated content and data has been throughly checked and approved.
-I therefore added an 'approved' field to the Location Model which defaults to false.
-While this boolean field is set to false on an instance of a Location, it will not be avaialble to regular site users whether they are browsing or creating trips.
-This field can only be set to true by a superuser in the Django Admin Panel.
+I therefore added an 'approved' field to the Location Model which defaults to the value False.
+While this boolean field is set to false on an instance of a Location, it will not be available to regular site users whether they are browsing or creating trips.
+This field can only be set to true by a moderator in the Django Admin Panel.

 ![PlanIt-Go staff approve place](docs/features/pp4-features-django-admin-superuser.png)

 #### **Django Admin Panel**

 Models for the site can be accessed and manipulated from the Django Admin panel.
 The designated superuser has total control over this.
 I have set up a 'moderator' login for a staff user with limited permissions in the admin panel.
 They are able to view and approve reviews and images created by users.
-I have customised the layout and selected display fields to be shown for each model in the Django admin panel.
+They also have access to Trips, Locations, Places and Profiles.
+I have customised the layout and selected display fields to be shown for each model, to make navigation of the  Django admin panel more intuitive.
 Code for this has been implemented in the related admin.py files.

 ![PlanIt-Go Django admin moderator](docs/features/pp4-features-django-admin-moderator.png)